AllanccWang/electronic_projects/LAB2_Analog_Input_Voltage/README.md

 # Code
 * use GPIO5 as a power source
 * analogRead function to read binary code
+* control the potentiometer to see the voltage changing in monitor window

 ```C++
 int GPIO_pin = 5; //GPIO5 as voltage source